albertodemichelis/squirrel/doc/source/reference/api/object_manipulation.rst

     :returns: a SQRESULT
     :remarks: Invokes the _newmember metamethod in the class. it only works on classes.

-pops a key, a value and an object (which will be set as attribute of the member) from the stack and performs a new slot operation on the class that is at position idx in the stack; if the slot does not exist, it will be created.
+pops a key and a value from the stack and performs a new slot operation on the class that is at position idx in the stack; if the slot does not exist, it will be created.